 This sightseeing tour is a must for anyone who wants to see Corinth Canal and is interested in Ancient Greece and Greek history.

-The archaeological site of Mycenae is arguably the birthplace of Greek civilisation, being the most important centre during the bronze age.
+The archaeological site of Mycenae is arguably the birthplace of Greek civilization, being one of the most important ancient cities during the bronze age.
 The incredible walls of this ancient city still amaze to this day, due to the sheer size of the rocks used.

 Epidavros is also a very important place, known mainly for the unique acoustics in the ancient theater.
 You can quite literally hear a pin drop in the open-air theater!